This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 America’s pest management industry is, today, at a crucial turning point.
 As never before in history it must look deeper within to find answers to its most vexing problems.
 One of the questions the industry faces is this: why aren’t more pest management customers demanding superior solutions to today’s pest management challenges?

 The answer, to us, is that the pest management industry has demonstrated that it is, as a rule, presently unable to provide such solutions.
-That is simply unacceptable, especially now, when it is possible as never before to bring forensic science to the table.
+We believe that is unacceptable, especially now, when it is possible as never before to bring forensic science to the table.
 There is no excuse for failing to provide the pest management consumer with scientifically based solutions, capable of quickly solving the most complicated challenges we face, using minimal amounts of pesticides.

 Every day, however, EntomoBiotics Inc. proves that forensic science and pest management naturally go together.
 That’s what drives the E2M2C™ program.